azureadb2c/azureadb2c.github.io/README.md

 # Azure AD B2C Page Templates

-This is a Azure AD B2C compatible UX template.
+This is an Azure AD B2C compatible UX template.

 ## Features

-This project contains the following template sto test Azure AD B2C:
+This project contains the following templates to test Azure AD B2C:

 * Iata